JacobSanford/docker-mariadb-snapshot/docs/quickstart.md

 ## Basic Usage

-docker-mariadb-rsnapshot accepts one argument to specify the snapshot frequency:
+docker-mariadb-snapshot accepts one argument to specify the snapshot frequency:

 - `hourly` - Performs an hourly snapshot
 - `daily` - Performs a daily snapshot